r-oung/dancebots-python/README.md

 pip install -e dancebots-python/
 ```

 ### Dependencies
 The package uses [librosa](https://github.com/librosa/librosa) for reading MP3 files and beat detection, which means:
 - If you don't plan to synchronize your compositions with music, then there shouldn't be any problem.
-- If you are going to synchronize your compomsition with music, then you'll need to install [ffmpeg](https://www.ffmpeg.org/) or [gstreamer](https://gstreamer.freedesktop.org/).
+- If you're going to synchronize your composition with music, then you'll need to install [ffmpeg](https://www.ffmpeg.org/) or [gstreamer](https://gstreamer.freedesktop.org/).
 Refer to [this link](https://github.com/librosa/librosa#hints-for-the-installation) for installation hints.

 ## Example